toppsdown/rampup-ruby/explanations/control_flow.md

 ## Syntax rules
 ### Multiline Conditional
 Multiline conditionals must have an `end`.
-The `end` closes the conditional If you forget to put `end`, you will get an error like this:
+The `end` closes the conditional.
+If you forget to put `end`, you will get an error like this:

 `SyntaxError: (irb):7: syntax error, unexpected tSTRING_DEND, expecting keyword_end`

 Please indent your code so that if/else/end are aligned, and the internal conditions are aligned